Best Modem Placement: Where to Put Your Modem and Router for the Strongest Signal

 CM1000 Compatibility:

-The CM1000 is compatible with a wide range of US cable providers, including Comcast, Atlantic Broadband, Brighthouse, Charter, Cox, Mediacom, Sparklight (or CableOne), Spectrum, Time Warner Cable, Suddenlink, WOW!, and other smaller providers.
+The CM1000 is compatible with a wide range of US cable providers, including Comcast, Atlantic Broadband, Brighthouse, Charter, Cox, Sparklight (or CableOne), Spectrum, Time Warner Cable, Suddenlink, WOW!, and other smaller providers.
 However, it's always recommended to confirm compatibility with your service provider before ordering, as compatibility lists may change periodically, and your provider may not recommend this model for your specific service plan or region due to firmware.
+No longer supported by Mediacom as of Oct 2024.

 CM1000 Speeds: